wlwl2/csharp-console-folder/README.md

-# CSharpVSCode
+# C# Console App

-C# Visual Studio Code Template
+Basic C# Console App in a folder template.

 A sample project called "HelloWorld", and a sample class called "MyClass.cs" have already been created with the instructions below.